gaurishankar441/VaktaAI/replit.md

-# VaktaAI - AI-Powered Learning Platform
+# VaktaAI - Educational Platform

 ## Overview

-VaktaAI is a comprehensive AI-powered educational platform designed to transform static educational content (documents, videos) into interactive learning experiences.
-It leverages AI and RAG (Retrieval-Augmented Generation) to offer personalized features such as document chat, AI tutoring, quiz generation, flashcard creation, and structured note-taking.
-The platform aims to enhance learning through semantic search, adaptive study tools, and an innovative agentic RAG system for claim verification.
+VaktaAI is an AI-powered educational platform designed for Indian students preparing for competitive exams (JEE, NEET, CBSE).
+The platform provides personalized tutoring, document-based learning, adaptive quizzes, study planning, and Cornell-style note-taking.
+It leverages Google's Gemini AI and Anthropic's Claude for intelligent tutoring and content generation, with hybrid RAG (Retrieval-Augmented Generation) for document understanding.

 ## User Preferences